VCUWrightCenter/TopExApp/README.md

 ### Word Cloud <a name="usage42">
 The word cloud tab shows the frequency of the top words in each cluster if sentences.
 Larger words are more frequent.
 This allows on to get a quick view of the terms used most frequently in the cluster.
 Similar download options are avaliabel for the word cloud as for the scatter plot.

+### Reclustering <a name="usage43">
+Generally, finding the best number of clusters is a manual processes or trial and error.
+For large data sets that take some time to run it is not feasible to re-run the analysis with different clustering parameters.
+The "Re-Cluster" tab offers a quick way to look at different numbers of clusters without re-running the entire NLP pipeline.
+When using HAC, this tab will not re-calulate anything, it will simply move the threshold to identify a new set of clusters based on the current cluster information.
+For Kmeans clustering, the data will be re-clustered, but the NLP pipeline will not be re-run.
+Options for re-clustering are as follows:

+ * **Height or K:** If HAC clustering, then this is the height at which to cut the dendrogram to obtain dicrete clusters.
+If using K-Means, then this is the number of clusters to group the data into.
+ * **# of Topic Words Per Cluster:** After clustering is done, the topic analysis of the sentences in each cluster are re-calculated.
+A single topic is returned for each cluster that contains N words describing the topic.
+This setting tells TopEx how many summary words you want to describe the cluster topic.
+ * **Minimum Cluster Size:** This setting is for visualization only.
+To clean up the scatter plot you can choose to have only clusters larger than a specific size shown in the graphic.
+The smaller clusters that are removed from teh scatter plot are still present in the data export of the results.

 # Acknowledgements <a name="thanks">